Badwater Basin, Death Valley (- 85m / 280ft)

 Gas station / mini-mart, plus restaurant and motel.
-We rent out “The Cottage” as a way station for any and all race entrants and crews to use during the race: Bring your own towel, soap, and shampoo and make a big effort to keep the room and bathroom tidy.
+Stock up here!
+Also, we rent out “The Cottage” as a way station for any and all race entrants and crews to use during the race: Bring your own towel, soap, and shampoo and make a big effort to keep the room and bathroom tidy.
 After passing Panamint Springs, a long, steep climb follows on a steep and narrow road with limited opportunities to park.
-Support vehicles, crews, and runners must be cautious and extra aware of the traffic, and ONLY park in the six designated parking zones between Panamint Springs Resort and unmarked “Panamint Pass” at mile 84.9.
+Support vehicles, crews, and runners must be cautious and extra aware of the traffic, and ONLY park in the eight designated parking zones between Panamint Springs Resort and unmarked “Panamint Pass” at mile 84.9.

 Father Crowley’s Turnout (4000′), Mile 80.65

 The bathrooms and parking lot that designate this view point are not the top of this ascent, though you may hope so.
-The road continues to rise to 5000’ over rolling hills, then eventually descends into the Owen’s Valley.
+Beyond here, the road continues to rise to 5000’ over rolling hills, then eventually descends into the Owen’s Valley.